 Martinez told police that on Feb.
 18, Reyna had ended her relationship with Hernandez, who then retaliated by punching her in the face, which caused bruising on her left eye.
 Martinez also reported that Reyna had told him that Hernandez had threatened to kill her that day because she had left him for someone else, according to charging documents.

-On Feb.
-26, Reyna told that Martinez that she was planning on going over to Hernandez’s house to “arrange finishing up the relationship.”
+Eight days later on Feb.
+26, Reyna told Martinez that she was planning on going over to Hernandez’s house to “arrange finishing up the relationship.”
 According to the charging documents, Reyna was driving her maroon and white Ford Flex when she went to Hernandez’s home, which was owned by his son Eric Castaneda, who also lived there.

 According to police, evidence shows that, within minutes of Reyna entering the house, Hernandez had shot her in the head with a .32 caliber bullet.
 Video surveillance then showed Hernandez moving Reyna’s Ford Flex and Castaneda’s Jeep to the front of the garage and positioning both vehicles in a way that obscured the view of the garage from the street.